Genivia/ugrep/README.md

            --lines
                   Apply Boolean queries to match lines, the opposite of --files.
-                  This is the default Boolean query mode to match specific lines.
+                  This is the default Boolean mode to match specific lines.

            -M MAGIC, --file-magic=MAGIC
                   Only files matching the signature pattern MAGIC are searched.
 The